xieyuheng/inner/papers/publish/boundaries-as-types.md

 it is enough to give the name of the data constructor, and to specify its type.

-But, to introduce a n-dimensional element `A`, where `n` is greater than 0, we also need to specify an attaching map
+But, to introduce a (n+1)-dimensional element `A`, we also need to specify an attaching map from an n-dimensional spherical complex
--- we call this `boundary` method, from an (n-1)-dimensional spherical complex
+(which will also be used as a coordinate system to reference `A`'s boundary), to n-skeleton of the current spece.

-(which will also be used as a coordinate system to reference `A`'s boundary), to (n-1)-skeleton of the current spece.
+Overloading the syntax of function application to get the boundary of higher inductive elements, is the idea of lambda encoding.

 ```cicada
 datatype Torus3 {